Taink/memoire-m1/src/main.typ

     To encourage this discipline, various tools have been created to help maintain software quality:
     continuous integration tools. \
-    This thesis focuses on the case of Adagp, a company which wishes to incorporate
+    This thesis focuses on the case of ADAGP, a company which wishes to incorporate
     these tools into its business processes.
     We address good practices, such as the changes